 Open restaurants in Costa Rica

 Restaurants in Costa Rica are also open, but only at 50% capacity.
-Opening hours are from 5 am to 10 pm Monday through Friday and from 5 am to 8 pm on weekends.
+Opening hours are between 5 AM and 10 PM daily.
 No more than four people per table are permitted.

 Bars have also opened in Costa Rica.
 They’re operating at 50% capacity and require patrons to stay six feet apart.